syncthing/docs/users/syncing.rst

 Blocks
 ------

 Files are divided into *blocks*.
-The blocks are currently fixed size, 128 KiB, except the last one in the file which may be smaller.
+The blocks making up a file are all the same size (except the last one in the file which may be smaller).
+The block size is dependent on the file size and varies from 128 KiB up to 16 MiB.
 Each file is sliced into a number of these blocks, and the SHA256 hash of each block is computed.
 This results in a *block list* containing the offset, size and hash of all blocks in the file.

 To update a file, Syncthing compares the block list of the current version of the file to the block list of the desired version of the file.
 It then